The Bountiful Benefits of Bilberry

 Additionally, a study of 281 Japanese office workers found those who received a 480 mg/day bilberry supplement over eight weeks experienced some reduction of eye fatigue caused by exposure to video display terminals.

-Are There Any Risks with Taking Bilberry Supplements?
+Are There Any Risks to Taking Bilberry Supplements?

-Both of the registered dietitians we consulted reiterated the importance of eating 8–12 servings of fruits and vegetables daily.
-Filemon points out that reducing intake of saturated fats, while increasing the consumption of high-fiber foods like berries may have positive health implications.
+Both of the registered dietitians we consulted reiterated the importance of eating 8 to 12 servings of fruits and vegetables daily.

 Tucker adds, “Our whole bodies do not rely on just one or two nutrients for optimal health.
 Yes, our eyes may benefit from adding bilberries to our diet.
 More importantly, they need a support system of nutrients to remain healthy throughout our lifetime.”